 Once your trap has been constructed, place the snare above ground somewhere in a shaded part of the space.
 Try to keep it away from any gathering spots.

-This trap works when the mosquitoes become attracted to the carbon dioxide emitted by the mixture in the bottom of the bottle.
+This trap works when the mosquitoes become attracted to the carbon dioxide emitted by the mixture at the bottom of the bottle.
 The mosquitoes will gather and enter through the funnel, where they will effectively come in contact with the mixture and drown.

 Empty your snare and add more of the same mixture once every 2 weeks or as needed.